minekube/gate/README.md

 Gate delivers rich interfaces to interact with connected players on a network of Minecraft servers.

-Therefore, Gate reads all packets send between players (Minecraft client) and servers (e.g. Minecraft spigot, paper, sponge, ...), logs state changes and emits different events that custom plugins/code can react to.
+Therefore, Gate reads all packets sent between players (Minecraft client) and servers (e.g. Minecraft spigot, paper, sponge, ...), logs state changes and emits different events that custom plugins/code can react to.